jazelly/leeting/medium/5-longest-palindromic-substring/NOTE.md

 Ok, checked the solution.
 Looks like the O(n^2) is the best way?

 One lesson I learned was stopping diving into O(n) solution in the first place.
 Been wasting a lot of time on that.
+Need to get a sense what is possible

+Or, do the brute force and slowly optimise from there.